-Microsoft acquires classroom collaboration startup Chalkup to expand Microsoft Teams
+Microsoft hires classroom collaboration startup Chalkup founder to expand Microsoft Teams

 German court finds fault with Facebook’s default privacy settings

-Microsoft is beefing up its Slack-like collaboration software, Microsoft Teams, with the technology (and the founder) from collaboration software startup Chalkup.
-Following the acquisition, Microsoft says it will bring some of the features Chalkup had built to the Microsoft Teams for Education product experience.
+Microsoft is beefing up its Slack-like collaboration software, Microsoft Teams, with the technology-know how and the founder from collaboration software startup Chalkup.
+Following the hire, Microsoft says it will bring some of the features Chalkup had built to the Microsoft Teams for Education product experience.

 Chalkup was founded in 2013 by CEO Justin Chando, who’s joining Microsoft as a result of this deal, and CTO Tim Costa, who left Chalkup in 2015.